 - There is the option to select the most suitable date for your Divorce Hearing to be listed

 - The option to receive email notifications and alerts about the status of matters

 Some of the new features include interactive steps with drop-down content to ensure that you are eligible to apply for a Divorce and to ensure that you have all of the necessary documents and/or evidence required to complete your online application.
 You may need further evidence if you cannot obtain a certified copy of your Marriage Certificate or in circumstances where you have been separated and living under the one roof.
 Examples of information that is now more easily available to specific cases include situations where you have been married for less than two years or if service of the Divorce on your spouse is going to be difficult.

 We can assist you with your Application for Divorce, attending your Divorce Hearing (if attendance is required) or in relation to the drafting any additional pieces of evidence that you require in order to file your application.

-Visit: How do I … apply for divorce? for more information on applying for a Divorce online.
+Visit Modern Divorce for more information on applying for a divorce online.